inkVerb/toplogger/README.md

 ## Detailed instructions per architecture
 Instructions explain each in detail to create these packages from scratch...

+*Note `toplogger.sh` and `toplogger.service` contain comments in the above instructions and in the root of this erpo, so their `sha256sum` reflects that in the instructions below; those scripts inside the `arch/`, `deb/` & `rpm/` directories do not have those comments, so their `sha256sum` values are different*

 ### I. Arch Linux Package (`toplogger-1.0.0-1-any.pkg.tar.zst`)
 *Arch package directory structure:*